 - Not optimal for PS5 and Xbox Series X

 - Slightly older model

 As far as finding an excellent 50-inch TV under $500, we think this Hisense 50A6H is also a good call for most people.

+Many of the best Hisense TVs are both affordable and packed with features you wouldn’t typically expect to see for the price point.
 One of the most appealing features of this TV is the support for VRR, which means no matter the game’s performance, the TV will adjust its refresh rate to match the game.
 You’ll experience reduced screen tearing and a tweaked visual experience for your games overall.
 And with Dolby Vision HDR and HDR10, any compatible content should really pop.